COVID at Work: Protecting Your Employees (7 Essential tips)

 After all, your livelihood could be on the line.

-The UK government has also made it clear that they want you to make every possible effort to keep working - to keep the economy running, and to keep people employed.
+The UK government has also made it clear that they want you to make every possible effort to keep working - to keep the economy running and keep people employed.
+As such, you will need to consider a number of things relating to health and safety.

-So what are the recommendations you need to keep everyone safe and your business open?
+So what do you need to know to keep everyone safe from COVID at work and keep your business compliant?

 The great news is you can find lots of free examples here of sector/ industry guidance on social distancing.
 That includes sectors like retail, construction, outdoors, manufacturing and much more.